UConn Players to Watch Against Miami (FL) - Final Four

 Top UConn Players to Watch vs. Miami (FL) - Final Four

-Adama Sanogo and Norchad Omier are two players to watch on Saturday at 8:49 PM ET, when the UConn Huskies match up with the Miami Hurricanes in their Final Four matchup at NRG Stadium.
+Adama Sanogo and Norchad Omier are two players to watch on Saturday at 8:49 PM ET, when the UConn Huskies go head to head with the Miami Hurricanes in their Final Four matchup at NRG Stadium.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.